aniktanims/aniktanims/README.md

 - 🔧 New Technology

 ## About Me
 I'm a Software Engineer passionate about programming, AI and the latest technologies.
-I graduated in Computer Science and Engineering (CSE) from North South University.
+I'm graduated in Computer Science and Engineering (CSE) from North South University.

 ## Currently Learning
 - 📘 N/A